JSinkler713/Oh-git-/README.md

 DS_STORE
 ```

-In a django app I would at least add

 ### Second step - we are going to remove them from the cache
 At the top level of our directory we run
 ```